RSS

 In the summer of 2016, fellow citizens - residents of Moscow drew attention to failures in GPS navigation near the Kremlin - some devices lost contact with satellites, determined the location of the owner in the Moscow region - in Vnukovo.

 GPS navigation failures in the center of Moscow began in the summer of 2016.
 The first reports of problems appeared on social networks.
 The owners of the devices reported a complete attenuation of the signal, they said - the navigator determines their location several tens of kilometers from the real one, often in Vnukovo or Domodedovo.
 As a rule, GPS failed in the vicinity of the Kremlin.
 Failures were recorded from several minutes to several hours a day.
 And since that time, the number of complaints about the strange work of navigators has not decreased.
-Participants in the Moscow marathon on September 25, 2016 told the Medusa publication about the failure of the GPS tracker.
+Participants in the Moscow marathon on September 25, 2016 told Meduza about the failure of the GPS tracker.

-GPS does not work around the Kremlin for the second time in a day, (2016)
+Gps does not work around the Kremlin for the second time in a day, (2016)

 A Medusa source noted the frequency of failures on average every ten days.